Anubuthi/Anubuthi/README.md

-- 👋 Hi, I’m @Anubuthi
+- 👋 Hi, I’m Anubuthi
-- 👀 I’m interested in ... web development ,machine learning , data analytics  and business analytics
+- 👀 I’m interested in ...
+Data Science, machine learning, data analytics, business analytics, marketing analytics, GenAI
-- 🌱 I’m currently learning .. data analytics
+- 🌱 I’m currently studying ...
+Masters in Applied Data science at the University of Chicago
-- 📫 How to reach me ...anubuthi140902@gmail.com ....anubuthi.kottapalli@gmail.com
+- 📫 How to reach me ... anubuthi.kottapalli@gmail.com or anubuthi@uchicago.edu

 <!---
 Anubuthi/Anubuthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.